 The nuanced nature of a Starfish exercise means it also opens up the potential for a lot of debate.
 Not only could different team members put similar reflections in “Stop doing” and “Keep doing”, but you might also see people highlighting one idea in “Stop doing” while someone else puts it in “More of.”

 When you encounter differences, the facilitator, scrum master or product owner, should create a space for healthy debate focused on why each person chose the bucket they did.
 This can uncover helpful insights about how the team operates and how each person is working toward the sprint goal.

 When to do a Starfish retrospective

 Starfish retrospectives are particularly useful in three different scenarios:

-If you’re doing an Icebreaker, you’ll have a random question to answer.
-You can refresh it if you want another option.
-You can also create your own if you want.
+Parabol retrospectives start with an optional icebreaker question! f you’re doing an icebreaker, you’ll have a random question to answer.
+You can refresh it if you want another option, and of course you can create your own if you want.

-After the reflect phase, you’ll vote on issues to discuss, talk about the most voted on items, and then get a summary of the retro and any action items when you’re done.
-Make sure to review the retro 101 guide for tips on running a great agile retrospective.
+After the reflect phase, you’ll group reflections into topics, vote on issues to discuss, talk about the most voted on items, and set action items for each process improvement so you can make it a reality.